stellar/scp-proofs/README.md

 ### Liveness

-We would like to prove that SCP guarantees that, under eventual synchrony, every intact node eventually decides.
-Unfortunately, this does not hold, and SCP guarantees the following, weaker liveness property: if the system is eventually synchronous and non-intact nodes eventually stop taking steps, then every intact node eventually decides.
+We would like to prove that SCP guarantees that, under eventual synchrony, every intact node eventually confirms a value as committed.
+Unfortunately, this does not hold, and SCP guarantees the following, weaker liveness property: if the system is eventually synchronous and non-intact nodes eventually stop taking steps, then every intact node eventually confirms a value as committed.

-More precisely, let us now sketch a proof that, after two consecutive synchronous ballots that are long enough, every intact node decides.
+More precisely, let us now sketch a proof that, after two consecutive synchronous ballots that are long enough, every intact node confirms a value as committed.

-To prove the property, we first prove the following two sub-properties:
+This liveness property follows from the following two sub-properties:
 * L1: by the end of a long-enough synchronous ballot in which non-intact nodes do not take steps, every intact node agrees on the highest confirmed-prepared value.
-* L2: if a quorum unanimously votes to prepare a value `v` during a long-enough synchronous ballot, then every intact node decides `v` by the end of the ballot.
+* L2: if a quorum unanimously votes to prepare a value `v` during a long-enough synchronous ballot, then every intact node confirms `v` as committed by the end of the ballot.

+Now why do L1 and L2 imply the liveness property?
 Note that, if intact nodes agree that the highest confirmed-prepared value is `v`, then they all vote for `v`.
 Thus, once ballots become synchronous and Byzantine nodes stop taking step, properties L1 and L2 together imply that all intact nodes decide.

 Let us know informally argue why properties L1 and L2 hold.
-In each cases, the main threat is the fact nodes do not accept contradictory values, and this could block progress.
+In each cases, the main obstacle to liveness is the fact that nodes do not accept contradictory values, and this could block progress.
 In both cases, we rule out progress being blocked in this way using additional invariants proved in the isolate `protocol.additional_safety`.

 To see why property L1 holds, assume that an intact node has confirmed `(b,v)`